-Information regarding continued enhancement activity proposed for 2022/23 is outlined in the Planned Improvement Activity for 2022/23 section at the end of this document
+Information regarding continued enhancement activity proposed for 2023/24 is outlined in the Planned Improvement Activity for 2023/24 Section & the end of this document

 Progress of significant governance action to facilitate compliance with the CIPFA/SOLACE Governance Framework:

 Corporate Health and Safety: All high risks are reviewed by the Strategic Health and Safety Group and reported to Corporate Risk Group and the Senior Leadership Team quarterly.
 The monitor is also reviewed by the Chief Executive at monthly HR meetings.